Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection

 \textbf{Evaluation Metrics.} In evaluating the performance in spotting fake images synthesized with diverse generative models, we adopt four popular metrics to get a comprehensive result of our proposed method.
 Specifically, we report ACC (accuracy), AP (average precision), FPR (false positive rate), and FNR (false negative rate), respectively.

-\textbf{Baselines.} For better evaluation, we compare with six baselines, including fake detection methods based on explicit artifacts and implicit artifacts.
-In experiments, we compare with the following six baselines: 1) XceptionNet~\cite{rossler2019faceforensics++} is widely employed as the baseline in the studies of DeepFake forensics; 2) Wang2020\cite{CNNDetection} focuses on the artifacts exposed by CNN-generated images; 3) Grag2021\cite{gragnaniello2021gan} uses spectral super-resolution to reconstruct visual cues for detection.
+\textbf{Baselines.} We compare with the following six baselines, including fake detectors based on explicit and implicit artifacts: 1) Xception~\cite{rossler2019faceforensics++} is widely employed as the baseline in the studies of DeepFake forensics; 2) Wang2020\cite{CNNDetection} focuses on the artifacts exposed by CNN-generated images; 3) Grag2021\cite{gragnaniello2021gan} uses spectral super-resolution to reconstruct visual cues for detection.
 4) Ojha2023\cite{UFD} uses a feature space not explicitly trained to distinguish real from fake images.
-5) Self-Blended\cite{Self-Blended} mixes image pairs with various masks to generate training data.
+5) SBIs\cite{Self-Blended} mixes image pairs with various masks to generate training data.
 6) CADDM\cite{CADDM} focuses on local information so that the network ignores identity information leakage caused by irregular face changes.
-Except that Self-Blended and CADDM are trained on FaceForensics++ \cite{rossler2019faceforensics++}, the training set for the other comparison methods is consistent with ours.
-Note that Self-Blended and CADDM are limited to DeepFake datasets, and for the sake of fairness, they are not included in the test of non-face data.
+Except that SBIs and CADDM are trained on FaceForensics++ \cite{rossler2019faceforensics++}, the training set for the other baselines is consistent with ours.
+Note that SBIs and CADDM are limited to DeepFake datasets, and for the sake of fairness, they are not included in the test of non-face data.

 \textbf{Implementation Details.} We use ResNet50 pre-trained on ImageNet as the feature encoder.
 All the projection heads contain two layers of MLPs with an output dimension of 128.
 For all datasets, we use a $224\times224$ crop for both training and testing (random crop for training and center crop for testing).
-For extended supervised contrastive learning, we perform a random crop of the input image to 32 px.
+For soft contrastive learning, we perform a random crop of the input image to 32 px.
 The optimizer is an SGD with a momentum of 0.9, an initial learning rate of 0.1, and an attenuation of 0.001.
 In the first stage, training is conducted for 200 epochs, followed by 10 epochs in the second stage.
-The empirical setting for $\lambda$, $\gamma$ is set at 0.1, 0.5.
+The empirical setting for $\lambda$, $\eta$, $\gamma$ is set at 0.1, 0.5, 0.5.